c0rv4x/project-black/README.md

 - Web server
 - Workers: each task has it's own worker.
 For instance, masscan and nmap will be run only in separate workers

-For complex installation, see the wiki.
+For a more complex setup, see the wiki.

 ```
 git clone https://github.com/c0rvax/black
 cd black
-docker-compose up`
+docker-compose up
 ```

 That's it!